 Launching an employee advocacy program demands a great deal of time and preparation.
-Communication, events and training can be considered the three main threads of a deployment.
-But each one consists of multiple elements and, from an overarching perspective, they must come together to form a streamlined strategy.
-Here are five launch ideas that, when combined, can pave the way for a successful employee advocacy deployment.
+Here are five launch ideas for a successful employee advocacy deployment.

 Synchronize Your Employee Advocacy Launch with Social Media Training

-First, you need to consider when launching an employee advocacy program is how mature your employees are on social media.
+First, you need to consider when launching an employee advocacy program is how mature your employees are on social media and if they can answer the question, what is employee advocacy?
 For example, how many already use social networks in a professional as well as a personal capacity; and, for those who don’t, what are the points that need addressing?
 Social media training should adapt to specific user groups; not only in terms of where they are to begin with, but also in terms of what they stand to get out of the employee advocacy program.
 For sales teams, this may mean focusing on social selling.
 Meanwhile, for others it might mean honing in on how social media can be used to develop their employability.

 Launch Employee Advocacy through a Teaser Communication Campaign